 The Machine Was Tiny – A Dark Matter Generator

-She had been living in the Virgo Rising version of squalor since Ronaldo had left.
-Today was the first time her house had felt not just like home but like a temple; an immaculate sacred-energy humming temple.
+She lived in the Virgo Rising version of squalor since Ronaldo had left.
+Today was the first time her house had felt not just like home but like a temple, an immaculate sacred-energy humming temple.

 The machine was tiny, a Dark Matter generator, Vanadium supposed.